-Economic pressures are both external and internal to the coffee sector: a volatile macro-economic environment, fluctuations in world coffee prices, the increasing cost of inputs (e.g. fertilizers and energy), shortages in supply of labour coupled with higher costs, and the decreasing availability of land for new coffee plantations are among the economic challenges.
+Economic pressures are both external and internal to the coffee sector: a volatile macroeconomic environment, fluctuations in world coffee prices, the increasing cost of inputs (e.g. fertilizers and energy), shortages in supply of labour coupled with higher costs, and the decreasing availability of land for new coffee plantations are among the economic challenges.
 More specifically:

-- Productivity at farm levels is low in many producing regions, resulting from inefficient practices, small farm size and limited access to capacity-building, inputs and credit. - The lack of appropriate structures at farm level that allow greater aggregation of small farmers into more efficient larger organizations, thus enabling greater access to the benefits of economies of scale. - Costs of production, especially for labour and inputs such as fertilizers and pesticides, are steadily increasing. - Coffee prices remain volatile with pronounced boom and bust cycles that discourage investment, especially in the absence of widely available risk management tools for small- and medium-size coffee growers. - The coffee value chain can be long and complex, with a distribution of returns that is skewed towards downstream players. - The persistence of measures that hamper the international trade of coffee, such as tariffs and non-tariff barriers and internal measures affecting market structures, can limit opportunities in exporting countries for growth in value-added products, especially processed coffee. - The need for the continual improvement of quality in order to promote increased consumption.
+- Productivity at farm levels is low in many producing regions, resulting from inefficient practices, small farm size and limited access to capacity-building, inputs and credit. - The lack of appropriate structures at farm level that allow greater aggregation of small farmers into more efficient larger organizations, thus enabling greater access to the benefits of economies of scale. - Costs of production, especially for labour and inputs such as fertilizers and pesticides, are steadily increasing. - Many countries require support for rehabilitation of ageing coffee trees with low productivity. - Coffee prices remain volatile with pronounced boom and bust cycles that discourage investment, especially in the absence of widely available risk management tools for small- and medium-size coffee growers. - The world market price for coffee has decreased significantly in real terms over the past four decades, negatively affecting farmers' income derived from coffee production. - The coffee value chain can be long and complex, with a distribution of returns that is skewed towards downstream players.

-- The need for research into coffee production, new coffee varieties and the coffee genome, to ensure the future economic, environmental and social sustainability of the coffee sector. - Economic and institutional difficulties facing producers who wish to improve their efficiency and effectiveness in organizing supply to the international market, including management of stocks, and thereby participate more actively in the coffee price formation process.
+- The persistence of measures that hamper the international trade of coffee, such as tariffs and non-tariff barriers and internal measures affecting market structures, can limit opportunities in exporting countries for growth in value-added products, especially processed coffee. - The need for the continual improvement of quality in order to promote increased consumption. - The need for research into coffee production, new coffee varieties and the coffee genome, to ensure the future economic, environmental and social sustainability of the coffee sector. - Economic and institutional difficulties facing producers who wish to improve their efficiency and effectiveness in organizing supply to the international market, including management of stocks, and thereby participate more actively in the coffee price formation process.